illia-sh/DevOps/README.md

 #### Agile/Scrum/Kanban https://www.atlassian.com/agile/kanban/kanban-vs-scrum

 #### 1. Agile
  * Agile is a structured and iterative approach to project management and product development.
 It recognizes the volatility of product development, and provides a methodology for self-organizing teams to respond to change without going off the rails.
-Today, agile is hardly a competitive advantage.
-No one has the luxury to develop a product for years or even months in a black box.
-This means it’s more important than ever to get it right.
+Agile principles are all about being collaborative, flexible and adaptive.
+Agile Methodologies Scrum and Kanban .

 #### 2. Kanban – Incremental Improvements
  * Kanban is all about continuous development and delivery, tackling a small number of tasks fluidly and concurrently.
 Kanban teams use a visual planning tool—the kanban board—that displays each project (user story) on a card and moves cards through columns that represent progressive stages of completion.
 If your team has a continuous stream of work requests, kanban may be right for you.